 The best backup software makes it simple and easy to safely copy your saved files and folders, as well as provide advanced options to manage your data.

-Whether you're a business or personal user, it's essential to have some form of backup software in place for all your documents and data, else risk losing everything due to anything from a hard drive crash to a malware attack.
+Whether you're a business or personal user, it's important to have some form of backup system in place for all your documents and data, else risk losing everything due to anything from a hard drive crash to a malware attack.

 Luckily, there are a number of backup software solutions that aim to do exactly this, by allowing you to easily and automatically set up different backups as and when you need to.
 In some instances it's simply a case of new files being copied across as soon as they are saved, and for others it's a case of having regular backups carried out at specific times.

 Acronis Cyber Protect Home Office, formerly known as Acronis True Image, is a full featured backup solution that promises to “never lose another file.”

 This backup software simultaneously sends data to both a local drive, and a cloud solution.
 It can also do cloning and mirror imaging duties for your rig’s system drive, in just two easy clicks.

-Acronis True Image has an anti-ransomware feature that detects, and can even reverse the unauthorized encryption of a hard drive to keep data safe from this increasingly prevalent type of attack.
+Acronis Cyber Protect Home Office has an anti-ransomware feature that detects, and can even reverse the unauthorized encryption of a hard drive to keep data safe from this increasingly prevalent type of attack.
 It also offers support for mobile device backup.
 The downside is that all this backing up does use some system resources, and can even lengthen boot times.

-EaseUS ToDo Backup is a solution that has been around for 13 years, with packages for businesses, home users and even service providers.
+EaseUS ToDo Backup is a solution that has been around for over a decade, with packages for businesses, home users and even service providers.
 It offers software for both Windows (XP and higher) and Mac platforms.